 Stage 6: Bury the past

 Instead of dwelling on events of the past, my friend taught herself to let go.
 When people asked her what had happened, she simply said she didn’t want to talk about the past anymore.
-When the people she had hurt accused her for what she had done, she said she was sorry but she was no longer that person, and asked them to give her a chance to regain their trust.
+When the people she had hurt accused her for what she had done, she said she was sorry but she was no longer that person.
+She humbly asked them to give her a chance to regain their trust.

 Stage 7: Focus on the present